ondbyte/turbo_flag/readme.md

  # turbo_flag

-a drop in replacement for flag package which is included in the core go, but with additional capabilties like loading values to flags from a configuration file, environement variable, enumeration of the values of the flag, sub commands, short alias for a flag etc.
+a drop in replacement for flag package which is included in the core go, but with additional capabilities like loading values to flags from a configuration file, environment variable, enumeration of the values of the flag, sub commands, short alias for a flag etc.

 **A wannabe viper or cobra alternative.**

 | NOTE: following functions/methods has been deprecated because they were not adding any value to the working of the core flag package:   |